PECOS-packages/PECOS/design/surface-logical-circuit-guppy.md

 analysis chooses not to expand the cell internals.

 Implementation selection and placement may need to cooperate.
-Resolution can retain several supported cell templates or constraint alternatives until the space-time planner proves one feasible; it must still record the final selected implementation and selection source.
+Resolution can retain several supported shape/realization alternatives until the space-time planner proves one feasible; it must still record the final selected implementation and selection source.
 An early explicit `.using(...)` remains a hard constraint and should produce an actionable placement error rather than